 Now, another wait begins, at this point it will be 10-15 days before anything happens.
 After approximately 10 days check the chrysalis for color change.

-Once the chrysalis starts to darken start the recording again.
+Once the chrysalis starts to darken the action is about to begin.
 This process takes some time.
 Be prepared to check the camera and chrysalis every day.
 Once you see the wing color through the clear chrysalis the butterfly will emerge quickly.
 Record as long as you want.
 As it emerges the butterfly will slowly beat and fill out its wings.

 At this point you will have some editing work to do.
 You will probably cut out a lot of nothing happening, speed up portions and slow down others.
 Editing the video is great extra credit work if students are of the age to be capable of editing.

 SPECIAL OFFER: Editing can be tricky.
-We are offering one free quick project edit per year to any teachers, schools or organizations who purchase a Brinno TLC200 Pro camera from us.
+We are offering one free quick project edit per year to any teachers, schools or organizations who purchase a Afidus ATL-200S from us.
 We will offer additional quick edits at discounted educational rates depending on the project complexity.
 This applies to short, classroom educational projects, you can't document a new school build with this offer.

-About Me: I love all things Brinno time lapse and I create content for TimeLapseCameras.com.
-I have captured a tornado, thousands of hours of construction and much more.
-I am a graphic designer and photographer, the TimeLapseCameras.com logo is my work, along with other elements of this site.
+About Me, Marie: I love all things time lapse and I create content for TimeLapseCameras.com.
+I have captured two tornados, thousands of hours of construction and much more.
+I demistify the Afidus camera system and generate all the How to Articles associated with that system for our Internationl user base.
+I am a graphic designer, photographer, and video editor as a digital communications artist.
+The TimeLapseCameras.com logo is my work, along with other elements of this site and everything on www.AfidusCam.com.
 Now, I am an official blog author and I may be found installing firmware and shipping cameras.
 My personal site is at www.dmcreativedesign.com.

 We are here to help you from start to finish and want your project to be a success.
 Please feel free to contact us if you have any questions.